Smackcoders/WordPress-CRM-Lead-Capture/Readme.md

 #### Lead Builder Settings ####

-* Choose your crm from select plugin
+* Choose your CRM from select plugin
 * Configure the CRM with API details.
 * Capture registering user.
 * Enable debug mode is option available